manishoo/ovo/README.md

 ### Building

-- From the RXPTodoList directory, run `npm install`.
+- From the root directory, run `npm install`.
 This fetches the dependencies.

 ### Developing for Web